 Note: It may look a meagre sum but remember that most of the German programs have already subsidized the tuition fee.
 Read this post to see if studying in Germany makes sense for you.

-How can you study abroad for free?
+Where can you study abroad for low cost?

 Believe it or not, it is possible to study abroad in few countries that heavily subsidize their education.
 If cost is the most important criterion for you, look at these countries first: